Supplying bird records for the Bird Report and Archive

 Some records of rarer species require descriptions for validation.
 A Description Form is downloadable here and should be sent, preferably by email, direct to the appropriate Regional Recorder or the County Recorder as soon as possible after the event.

 Observers are referred to the Guide for Submitting Bird Records for further details regarding record submission and species requiring descriptions.

-Ian Kinley compiles regular latest sightings and monthly reports for this website and our newsletter.
-If you would like anything included, please submit these to Ian on email@example.com along with any photos that we can publish.
+Bob Jones lists latest sightings on this website.
+If you would like anything included, please submit these to Bob using our contact form - select category "latest sighting".
+We would also welcome any photos that we can publish so let us know if you have these available.
 Note: this is not a substitute for reporting the sightings as described above.